derek2403/Cheer-Up/README.md

    - Parsed HTML is split into meaningful chunks
    - Special handling for different content types (therapeutic techniques, research findings, etc.)
    - Each chunk is embedded using Upstage Embedding API
-   - Embeddings are stored in Pinecone with metadata
+   - Embeddings are stored in the vector database with metadata

 ### Therapeutic Conversation Pipeline